MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 To obtain the **Microsoft app ID** and **Microsoft app password** values, see [Get registration password](~/bot-service-manage-settings.md#get-registration-password).

 > [!NOTE]
-> You could now publish this bot code to your Azure subscription (right-select on the project and choose **Publish**), but it is not necessary for this article.
+> You could now publish this bot code to your Azure subscription (right-select on the project and choose **Publish**), but it's not necessary for this article.
 You would need to set up a publishing configuration that uses the application and hosting plan that you used when configuration the bot in the Azure portal.

 ## Test the bot using the Emulator

-If you have not done so already, install the [Bot Framework Emulator](https://github.com/microsoft/BotFramework-Emulator/blob/master/README.md).
+If you haven't done so already, install the [Bot Framework Emulator](https://github.com/microsoft/BotFramework-Emulator/blob/master/README.md).
 See also [Debug with the Emulator](../bot-service-debug-emulator.md).

 <!-- auth config steps -->
 In order for the bot sample login to work you must configure the Emulator